maryamklabib/life/README.md

 - [ ] Body: Something that makes me stronger
 - [ ] Soul: Something that makes me closer to Allah

-Daily Anti-Goals:
+Daily Check-ins:
-- [ ] Mind: Don't waste time on the internet
+- [ ] Mind: Did I expose my mind to something useless?
-- [ ] Body: Don't eat too much or sleep too little
+- [ ] Body: How is quality and quantity of food today?
+How is my sleep?
-- [ ] Soul: Don't miss Fajr
+- [ ] Soul: Did I wake up eagerly for Fajr?

 ---------------------------------------------------
 **Yearly Goals (by Ramadan 2018/1439):**
 - [ ] Mind: 5 personal projects
-- [ ] Body: Plank for 5 minutes
+- [ ] Body: 20% body fat
-- [ ] Soul: Memorize the Quran
+- [ ] Soul: Recite the Quran by heart

-**Yearly Anti-Goals (by Ramadan 2018/1439):**
-- [ ] Mind: Don't waste time on the internet for more than 33% of the days
-- [ ] Body: Don't eat too much or sleep too little for more than 33% of the days
-- [ ] Soul: Don't miss Fajr for more than 33% of the days

 ---------------------------------------------------
 Yearly Goals (by Ramadan 2017):